alvinzz/ml_pipeline/README.md

     XOR_experiment.save()
 ```
-This will run an experiment with the new hyper-parameters in `last_params`.

-Now, running `python run_xor_experiment.py` creates a new folder, which contains the `params`, logs, and checkpoints of the new experiment.
+3. Now, running `python run_xor_experiment.py` will run an experiment with the new hyper-parameters in `last_params`.
+It also creates a new folder, which contains the `params`, logs, and checkpoints of the new experiment.
 ```
-.
+xor_example
 +-- run_xor_experiment.py
 +-- xor_dataset_utils.py
 +-- last_params